algolia/algolia-cli-old/readme.md

 - `<sourceAlgoliaIndexName>` | Required
 - `<destinationAlgoliaAppId>` | Required
 - `<destinationAlgoliaApiKey>` | Required
+- `<configParams>` | Optional | Stringified object containing one or both of the following two properties: `batchSynonymsParams` and `batchRulesParams`.
+Each of those property values may contain a parameters object to be passed to the [batchSynonyms](https://www.algolia.com/doc/api-reference/api-methods/batch-synonyms/) and [batchRules](https://www.algolia.com/doc/api-reference/api-methods/batch-rules/) respectively.

 ##### Notes:

-- When transferring synonyms and query rules: `forwardToReplicas`, `replaceExistingSynonyms`, and `clearExistingRules` params will be set to true.
+- When transferring synonyms and query rules, `forwardToReplicas`, `replaceExistingSynonyms`, and `clearExistingRules` params will default to false, unless you specify `<configParams>`.

 ### 9. Transform Lines | `transformlines`